Dissolve emotional problems and mood swings after betrayal, affairs and

 Logic rarely changes emotions.
-Many people feel blame themselves
+Many people blame themselves

 for their partner's bad states.
 Attempts to explain their bad

-feelings can result people perceiving each other as judgmental
+feelings can result in partners perceiving each other as judgmental

-or critical - or even as deliberately causing their bad feelings.
+or critical - or even as deliberately provoking their bad feelings.

 I don't want or need to change ...
 I just want my partner to change!